KIRANRW9/50-days-sql-challenge/Day-03-Find-Employees-Without-Department/README.md

 ## Key Learning
 LEFT JOIN is essential for finding missing relationships between tables.
 The pattern `LEFT JOIN ...
 WHERE right_table.key IS NULL` is a fundamental technique for identifying orphaned records and data quality issues.
 Understanding NULL handling is crucial for accurate data analysis and maintaining referential integrity.

+COALESCE Function: COALESCE provides an elegant way to handle NULL values by returning the first non-NULL value from a list of expressions.
+It's particularly useful in reporting scenarios where you need to display meaningful labels instead of NULL values (e.g., COALESCE(department_name, 'NO DEPARTMENT')).
+This function improves data presentation and makes query results more user-friendly, especially when dealing with optional or missing relationships in joined tables.